-- It is hoped that P4P will provide substantial cost savings, indirectly by keeping patients healthier or directly by incentivizing clinicians to provide more cost effective care.
+- It is hoped that P4P will provide substantial cost savings, either indirectly (by keeping patients healthier) or directly (by incentivizing clinicians to provide more cost-effective care).

-P4P is one of three increasingly common forms of performance based incentives which are often used simultaneously.
+P4P is one of three increasingly common forms of performance-based incentives that are often used simultaneously.
 They include:

-- P4P using positive incentives such as a financial bonus versus negative incentives such as financial withholds or non-payment.
+- P4P using positive incentives (ex. a financial bonus) versus negative incentives (ex. financial withholds or non-payment).

 - Ranking or Tiering clinics or individual clinicians based on their performance and using the ranking to determine differential patient copays or network affiliations.